KamrynBC/alx-pre_course/README.md

-My first readme file for the alx software engineering program
+My first readme file for the ALX software engineering program